 We were gathered together, gin aficionados ready for an expedition into the world of South Australia’s favourite spirit at one of Settlers Spirits Gin Masterclasses.

-A long table stretched out before us, laden with glass bottles of clear botanicals infused in alcohol, measuring cylinders, and a glass of Settlers Rare Dry Gin.
+Surrounded by sunlight streaming in through large windows, a long table stretched out before us, laden with glass bottles of clear botanicals infused in alcohol, measuring cylinders, and a glass of Settlers Rare Dry Gin.
 While we sip on the citrus blend, Rowland briefly outlines the history of gin and how it’s made.
 Turns out you can make it by distilling either grains or grapes!

 (Settlers make their gin from grape spirit, which Rowland says gives the gin clean, bright, and crisp flavours.)